Knowledge Base

 Technical Advice, Articles, and Route Descriptions

-Climbing Tititea / Mount Aspiring (3033m) requires both physical and technical preparation.
+What training is required for climbing Tititea / Mount Aspiring (3033m)?
+A sucessful Ascent requires both physical and technical preparation.
 The level of training for Mount Aspiring depends on the route you choose and your experience with mountaineering.
 It is one of the Southern Alps most aesthetic and classic peaks.
-It is the only 3000m peak outside of the Aoraki/Mount Cook and Westland… Read more: Essential Training for Mount Aspiring
+It is the only 3000m…

 We offer a range of mountaineering courses suitable for all experience levels.
 These courses provide essential skills, mentorship opportunities, and access to experienced guides, helping aspiring mountaineers to safely tackle challenging objectives.
 From introductory to advanced courses, participants can develop the expertise and confidence needed for alpine adventures in New Zealand and beyond.